magdanat/info-441-finalproject/README.md

   * To implement this function we would need a message board with constantly updates using GET requests.
 Players who send messages would use a PATCH request to update the message board.

 ### Infrastructure

-Docker will be used to help manage both the web server that players will interact with and another container for storage of information.
-Players will interact with the web client and those interactions will be shared with other players within the same instance.
-Requests will be sent to a separate server container for access control.

 ### API Design